 Inspired to a writing career from an early age, Frances Helen Lee began publishing her written works in her school’s publications when she was in sixth grade.
 Following high school, she obtained a Bachelor of Arts from Queens College and embarked on her career as an editorial assistant at the Christian Herald Family Bookshelf in 1957, where she worked reading manuscripts and writing reports and critiques on them.
 During this time, she joined New York University and earned a Master of Arts in journalism in 1962.

 From 1964 to 1966, Ms. Lee worked with Gordon & Breach Science Publishers Inc., which was followed by time with the American Electric Power Company, Inc., where she worked on the AEP Operating Ideas magazine from 1966 to 1969.
 Active with the Industrial Water Engineering magazine from 1969 to 1971, she then joined United Business Publications, operating as the directory editor for the photographic division from 1971 to 1980.
-Notably, the directory that she worked on was published in Spanish in South America and made a large impact on businesses in Venezuela, and she cites this moment among the highlights of her career.
+Notably, the directory that she worked on was published in Spanish in South America and made a large impact on businesses, and she cites this moment among the highlights of her career.

 From there Ms. Lee joined the Hearst Corporation, by far the largest company she ever worked for, where she met a number of truly wonderful and friendly professionals.
 A member of the Hearst Books division, she was the editor for the American Druggist Blue Book, a listing of all available drug products for pharmacists, from 1980 to 1981, and returned to this role from 1982 to 1988.
 Over the course of her tenure with Hearst, she also served as the special projects coordinator for motor manuals and the editor for the New Price Report.
 Since 1988, Ms. Lee has excelled as a freelance editor and consultant.